 Anaplastology Student Scholarship Program

 The WST Anaplastology Student Scholarship Program is intended to help anaplastology students gain access to valuable experience and education by offsetting the cost of registration to the International Anaplastology Association Annual Educational Conference.
-The 2021 IAA Annual *Virtual* Conference will be held in-person June 16th & 17th, 2023 in Edmonton, Alberta, Canada.
+The 2023 IAA Annual Conference will be held in-person June 16th & 17th, 2023 in Edmonton, Alberta, Canada.
 This meeting will be a HYBRID meeting which will allow attendees to attend in person or livestream the event from the comfort of their home or office.
-All registrants will have access to the confrence recording for two weeks following the live event.
-Up to ten scholarship recipients will be selected at random on May 1st, 2021 and notified of the award by May 5th, 2021.
+All registrants will have access to the conference recording for four weeks following the live event.
+Up to three scholarship recipients will be selected at random on May 6, 2023 and notified of the award by May 10th, 2023.
 To be eligible for this scholarship, the applicant :